advexp/component-advexp.settings-new/README.md

 - **Android**: Using *SharedPreferences* to store settings in a normal form
 - **Android**: Using KeyStore to save confidential settings in an encrypted form
 - Using user storage for settings
-- Using any user-defined types which can be saved as a setting
+- Using any build-in or user-defined types which can be saved as a setting
 - **iOS**: Ability to link settings from Advexp.Settings with settings from the Settings App
 - **iOS**: The possibility of using [InAppSettingsKit](https://components.xamarin.com/view/InAppSettingsKit) along with Advexp.Settings.
 Both for creating fully functional GUI of the app settings and for locating them in the Settings App and accessing them from C# code.
 - Using library in PCL projects